hashicorp/design-system/website/docs/components/side-nav/partials/code/how-to-use.md

     - a toggle button is added to the SideNav, used to expand/minimize its width
     - an overlay is automatically added to the main content area so that the user can't interact with it while the SideNav is opened (if the user clicks on the overlay, the SideNav closes and returns to its minimized state; the same happens if the user presses the `esc` key)

-This "responsive" behaviour can be programmatically turned off passing a value `false` to the argument `@isResponsive` in the `Hds::SideNav` component.
+This "responsive" behavior can be programmatically turned off passing a value `false` to the argument `@isResponsive` in the `Hds::SideNav` component.

 _Notice that even if the `@isResponsive` parameter is set to `false`, some JavaScript is executed anyway in the background, and events listeners are attached to some DOM elements (even if these functionality are not used)._